Baby Tears plant aka Soleirolia soleirolii [so-ley-ROH-lee-uh, so-ley-ROH-lee-eye], is a plant in the nettle family (Urticaceae).

 Use caution if planting outdoors around other plants and manage the spread of the plant.

 Suggested Uses For Friendship Plant

 People often grow baby’s tear plant for ground cover, as they add a bright green carpet below the taller plants.

 Just remember the plant may invade the rest of the garden if allowed to grow uncontrollably.

-The bushy growth also makes a lovely house plant or terrarium plant.
+The bushy growth also makes for lovely hanging baskets, house plant or terrarium plant.

 Place it in on a shelf or table, as the short plant needs a pedestal to get sunlight.

-They make great terrarium plants, look great in small hanging baskets, or in a fairy garden.
+They make great terrarium plants, look great in small hanging baskets, in rock gardens, or in a fairy garden.